-(215) 972-NERC (6372) (215) 516-3650 (215) 516-3650 A Company of the Comp
+Northeast Regional Center (215) 972-NERC (6372) Career and Advanced Technology Center (215) 516-3650 West Regional Center (215) 516-3650

 EMERGENCIES

 An emergency may arise that requires that you be contacted while you are on campus.
 To prepare for this possibility, the College suggests that you make a copy of your class schedule and note any places you might be other than the classroom indicated.
 Leave this information with the people who might need to get in touch with you in an emergency.
 Also, make sure those who may need to reach you know your student ID #.